minteressa/minteressa.github.io/_posts/2016-06-29-scrapping.markdown

 published: true
 ---
 ### Objectives
-The main objective is to analyze the web pages mentioned by the tweet to determine if they are interesting for the user.<!–break–>
+The main objective is to analyze the web pages mentioned by the tweet to determine if they are interesting for the user.

 Secondary objectives: